icfulga/Stoneshard-Quicksave-load/README.md

 # Notes

-- !!!DONT'T!!! quicksave while in the main menu.
+- !!!DON'T!!! quicksave while in the main menu.
 This will overwrite your previously saved game, and you will be back to where you were when you last quit the game.

 - This script has been tested only using ```AutoHotkey v2.0``` and ```Stoneshard 0.9.3.10```